Politics of the United Kingdom: Other parliamentary parties

 There are usually a small number of independent politicians in parliament with no party allegiance.
+They are more prominent in local and council elections, sometimes forming agreements with other independent politicians.
+The House of Commons Speaker, stands as an independent politician, though large political parties traditionally don't stand in said elections.
+The current speaker is Lindsay Hoyle who revoked his Labour affiliation after the 2019 Speaker election.
 In modern times, this has usually occurred when a sitting member leaves their party, and some such MPs have been re-elected as independents.
-Between 1950 and 2023, only two new members were elected as independents without having ever stood for a major party:
+Between 1950 and 2023, only two new members were elected as independents without having ever stood for a major party, being Martin Bell and Dr. Richard Taylor.
+Six independent MPs were elected at the 2024 UK general election, predominantly representing Muslim majority constituencies.